mccraigmccraig/freyja/README.md

 * `ask` the `Reader` for its value, and bind it to variable `y`
 * `return` `x+y` to the caller

-This is the "surface" interpretatino of what's happening - and it's a reasonable approximation, but it hides considerable detail.
+This is the "surface" interpretation of what's happening - and it's a reasonable approximation, but it hides considerable detail.
 Here's a more detailed reading:

 * `State.get()` builds a simple `%Get{}` struct which is returned as the current `non-terminal` value of the computation to an interpreter, to ask the `State` effect for its value
-* the interpreter identifies a `Handler` which can interpret `State` requests and calls it to get a value from somehwere - it could be anywhere at the discreion of the `Handler` - and the computation is resumed with that value which is bound immediately to `x` (`x` is in fact a function parameter - see secion 3.1 for how this happens)
+* the interpreter identifies a `Handler` which can interpret `State` requests and calls it to get a value from somewhere - it could be anywhere at the discretion of the `Handler` - and the computation is resumed with that value which is bound immediately to `x` (`x` is in fact a function parameter - see section 3.1 for how this happens)
-* `Reader.ask()` builds a simple `%Ask{}` struct which is returns as a `non-terminal` value of the computation to the interpreter to, to request the value from the `Reader` effect
+* `Reader.ask()` builds a simple `%Ask{}` struct which is returned as a `non-terminal` value to the interpreter, requesting the value from the `Reader` effect
 * the interpreter identifies a `handler` which can interpret `Reader` requests, calls it to get a value, and the computation is resumed again with that value, which is bound to `y`